Skip Bafalis

-Louis Arthur "Skip" Bafalis (September 28, 1929 – March 10, 2023) was an American businessman and politician who served as the U.S. representative for Florida's 10th congressional district from 1973 to 1983.
+Louis Arthur "Skip" Bafalis (September 28, 1929 – March 10, 2023) was an American businessman and politician who served as a member of the United States House of Representatives for Florida's 10th congressional district from 1973 to 1983.
 A member of the Republican Party, he was the party's nominee in the 1982 Florida gubernatorial election, and previously represented district 33 in the Florida Senate from 1966 to 1970.

 Early life

 Bafalis was born in Boston, Massachusetts, his father was an immigrant from Greece, and his maternal grandparents came from Sweden.
 He graduated in 1948 from Manchester Central High School in Manchester, New Hampshire, then attended until 1952 Saint Anselm College in neighboring Goffstown, New Hampshire.
 He was in the United States Army from 1953 to 1956, having reached the rank of captain.
 After military service, he moved to Florida in 1955 to work as an investment banker.

 Political career

 Florida legislature

 Bafalis was elected to the Florida House of Representatives in 1964 and then to the Florida Senate in 1966 and 1968.
-In 1970, he was an unsuccessful candidate for governor, having lost his party's nomination to Claude R. Kirk, Jr., the controversial incumbent.
+In 1970, he was an unsuccessful candidate for governor of Florida, having lost his party's nomination to Claude R. Kirk Jr., the controversial incumbent.
 Kirk was subsequently unseated by the Democrat Reubin Askew of Pensacola.
-In that same election, U.S. Representative William C. Cramer of St. Petersburg lost the U.S. Senate race to Democrat Lawton Chiles of Lakeland.
+In that same election, U.S. House of Representatives member William C. Cramer of St. Petersburg lost the United States Senate race to Democrat Lawton Chiles of Lakeland.
 The intraparty divisions stemming from the defeats of both Kirk and Cramer set back the projected growth of the Florida Republican Party.

 While in the state legislature, he was one of the leaders in the legislative work necessary to bring Walt Disney World to Florida.